Productivity Pyramid Training®

-Next, each employee is asked to develop (with the help and guidance of their supervisor) six – eight goals with one as a personal goal (such as losing weight, gym workouts, read books, visit shut-ins, etc. Having a rewards software platform in place to reward those who achieve their goals will further motivate employees.
+Next, each employee is asked to develop (with the help and guidance of their supervisor) six – eight goals with one as a personal goal, such as losing weight, gym workouts, read books, visit shut-ins, etc. Having a rewards software platform in place to reward those who achieve their goals will further motivate employees.
 You can learn more here about a popular program which employees will love.

 Now the magic of turning supervisors from critics to coaches.
 Each month schedule one hour per employee to go over WAYS THAT YOU BOTH CAN HELP TO ACHIEVE THE EMPLOYEE’S GOALS.
 Try incorporating all of the characteristics shown above for a good coach.